Cognitive distortions explained | Is everything we think true?

 Cognitive distortions | The 7 most common distortions

 There are 15 cognitive distortions.
 Below I will discuss the 7 most common ones.
-Each of them can make your life very uncomfortable.
+Each of them can make your life very uncomfortable or even stressful.
 If you recognize yourself in one or more of the following cognitive distortions, it is wise to consult a mental coach on TheONE.

 Cognitive distortions 1: Over-generalizing